Finding relevant cards and tags...

 What Kind of Text Can I Submit?

-NovaCards utilizes state of the art Natural Language Processing to find the most relevant flash cards based on the text you give it.
+NovaCards utilizes state-of-the-art Natural Language Processing to find the most relevant flashcards based on the text you give it.
 As its name suggests–Natural Language Processing works best with just that: natural language.

 So what is natural language?
-Natural language is more or less just a fancier term for the language we use everyday; like the text of this paragraph, or the conversation you might have with a friend.
+Natural language is more or less just a fancier term for the language we use every day, like the text of this paragraph, or the conversation you might have with a friend.
 What natural language is not is text that is structured in a different way, such as bulleted or numbered lists.

 Sources of "good text" that would yield the best NovaCards results: